htm-community/nupic.critic/gen1/README.md

     <img src="https://github.com/numenta/nupic/wiki/images/icons/warning.png"/>
   </td>
   <td>
-    <h3>This DEMO doesn't really work yet</h3>
+    <h3>This DEMO sortof works</h3>
     <p>I created it at the 2014 NuPIC Spring Hackathon, but didn't get it working properly.
-I'll find some time to work on this, but for now I'm pushing to Github in case others want to see it and try to fix it.</p>
+I figured out what the problem was and updated the code so that data is input into NuPIC properly, but the results are less than impressive.
+Currently experimenting with different ways to process audio wav data so that NuPIC understands it better.</p>
   </td>
 </tr>
 </table>